Skip to main content

 Why Bother Changing Your Chart Background?

-Ever find yourself squinting at your phone or losing track of a trend line?
-The right background color can help with that.
-It's not just about looks; it's about making your charts easier and more comfortable to read.
+Ever find yourself squinting at your phone screen?
+The right background color fixes that.
+It's not about looks — it's about readability.

 Here's a quick look at the popular choices: